HOW TO TRADE THREE OUTSIDE DOWN PATTERNS

 Three outside down patterns are made up of three candlesticks.
 The three outside down pattern is a bearish reversal pattern found on stock charts.
-Watch our video below to learn more about three outside down patterns.
+Watch our video above to learn more about three outside down patterns.
+Read More

-The 3 outside down is basically a bearish engulfing pattern with confirmation.
+Three outside down patterns are basically a bearish engulfing pattern with confirmation.
 Add the third candlestick and you get a different, stronger pattern that means the same thing.

 Candlesticks allow us as traders to be able to see the emotions of others.
 Emotions move markets.
 They always have.
 In fact, that’s the reason we have Japanese candlesticks patterns today.